Innovation Coach

 Nice to have

-• History in elite competitive athletics (D1 varsity, national team, or professional tier) with coaching or mentoring experience for younger athletes
+• History in elite competitive athletics (Division 1 varsity, national team representation, or professional competition) with coaching or mentoring experience for younger athletes

 • Professional background in high-accountability sectors such as management consulting, investment banking, or military leadership

-• Proven youth development contributions through mentoring outside traditional academic contexts (community groups, after-school initiatives, sports camps)
+• Proven youth development record through mentorship in non-classroom contexts (community initiatives, after-school programming, sports instruction)

 Meet a successful candidate